The Definitive Guide

 الأسياخ

-Skewered and grilled meat (lamb, beef, or chicken) marinated in Moroccan spices, served with bread and salad.
+Skewered and grilled meat — lamb, beef or chicken — marinated in Moroccan spices and served with warm bread, fresh salad and harissa.

 Kaab Ghzal